Beatrice Alexander: Career

 Alexander was noted for creating doll collections based on notable people and characters in books, films, music, and art.
 In the 1930s, for example, she reissued her Alice in Wonderland cloth doll and those of the four March sisters from Little Women to coincide with the film releases of these classics.
 In 1935 she procured a license from the Canadian government to craft dolls based on the Dionne quintuplets, which were big sellers and helped the business expand.
 She also obtained the trademarks to produce dolls replicating such famous figures as Margaret O'Brien, Jacqueline Kennedy, Coco Chanel, and Marlo Thomas.
 For the 1953 coronation of Queen Elizabeth II, Alexander produced a collection of 36 dolls with authentic coronation outfits replicating the royal family and guests.
 Then valued at $25,000, this collection was donated to the Brooklyn Children's Museum.
+In 1955 she unveiled the first fashion doll, Cissy, with a large bosom and high-heeled shoes, four years before Barbie was released.
 In the 1960s she debuted a collection of international dolls garbed in the native costumes of every member nation of the United Nations.
-In 1955 she unveiled the first fashion doll, Cissy, with a large bosom and high-heeled shoes, four years before Barbie was released.

 While Alexander intended her dolls to be playthings rather than museum pieces, many became collector's items.
 Older models sell for as much as $5,000.
 Two of her dolls – the Madame doll, a character from the American Revolution, and the Scarlett O'Hara doll, a character from the American Civil War – were added to the Smithsonian Institution in 1968.
 Madame Alexander dolls are also on permanent exhibition at the Congressional Club in Washington, D.C., and the Children's Trust Museum in New Delhi.

-Alexander sold her company in 1988, staying on as a design consultant.
+Alexander sold her company in 1988 to three private investors, staying on as a design consultant.

 Other activities

-Alexander supported such institutions as B'nai B'rith, Weizmann Institute of Science, Harvard University, Massachusetts Institute of Technology, Planned Parenthood, Jewish Theological Seminary, Brandeis University, and American Friends of Hebrew University.
+Alexander supported such institutions as B'nai B'rith, Weizmann Institute of Science, Harvard University, Massachusetts Institute of Technology, Planned Parenthood, Jewish Theological Seminary, Brandeis University, and American Friends of the Hebrew University.
 She was vice president and trustee of the Women's League for Israel, which dedicated a rose garden in her honor at one of its residences in Jerusalem.
 In later life, she donated to Republican Party candidates.